Australian Capital Territory Rural Fire Service: Early history

-In 1906 a fire crossed the Murrumbidgee River about noon Sunday, 1 January at a spot known as Horseshoe Bend, and was stopped the same day behind Gungahlin Homestead.
-The fire travelled through Kilby's at the falls, the southern edge of the fire entering the Territory and travelled in an easterly direction.
-Heavy losses of fencing and stock resulted, buildings destroyed including outbuildings and Kilby's homestead, the old store at Ginninderra and odd buildings at Ginninderra Station.
+The Canberra Bush Fires Prevention Committee was formed around 1905, made up of landowners in the local area.

+First Brigades

-Sometime after Limestone Plains Brigade and the "Majura Corps" formed the Weetangara Fire Brigade was also formed.
+Sometime after Limestone Plains Brigade and the "Majura Corps" formed, the Weetangara Fire Brigade was also formed.
 Again the Queanbeyan Age from Tuesday 18 January 1910 reports "The Weetangara Fire Brigade burnt several firebreaks around the various holdings before Christmas.
 Mr. Crace kindly lent his fire-fighter for the purpose."